 Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

-Financial services are one of the most targeted industries in the world for cyberattacks, suffering nearly 20% of all attacks in 2022.
-This is understandable considering the high-value outcomes of successful attacks and the fact that, despite supposed security improvements, attacks are still relatively successful, with over eight million records breached in the field in Q3 of 2022.
+Financial services are one of the most targeted industries in the world for cyberattacks, suffering nearly 20% of all attacks in 2023.
+This is understandable considering the high-value outcomes of successful attacks and the fact that, despite supposed security improvements, attacks are still relatively successful, with 84% of finance organizations hit by a cyberattack going on to experience at least one breach.

 Data breaches don't just affect the institution that's compromised but also affect confidence in the sector as a whole.
 The International Monetary Fund has highlighted the significant threat that weak financial services cybersecurity poses to the industry and the world.
 Potential outcomes range from a loss of confidence in financial services to widespread economic instability.

 That's why global cybersecurity regulations have been ramped up over recent years, as they strengthen the security posture of individual firms and the industry overall.
-Here we'll look at the most important financial services cybersecurity regulations in 2023.
+Here we'll look at the most important financial services cybersecurity regulations for 2024 and beyond.

 New York — NYDFS Part 500

 One of the US's most important pieces of cybersecurity legislation is the New York Department of Financial Services cybersecurity bill, technically known as 23 NYCRR Part 500.
-The bill affects any firm that operates under the Banking, Insurance or Financial Services laws out of New York, which will be most financial services firms in the US.
+Enacted in 2017, the bill affects any firm that operates under the banking, insurance or financial services laws out of New York, which are most financial services firms in the US.

 It requires firms to implement a cybersecurity policy over data governance, access controls and consumer privacy.
 It also obligates the introduction of more robust security methods, such as the deployment of multi-factor authentication for protecting non-public information, according to the NYDFS MFA requirements.